Ecampus/tes-xapi/attendance-recipe.markdown

 If what is being attended is **unspecified**, you can use the "event" activity type.
 (Note that this is a generic term and discouraged for other cases.)

 ## Simple Attendance

-> **TODO** based on **NOTE from Andrew**: "Do we need opening and closing in a bare minimum version.
-It'd be nice for systems that don't do detailed tracking to be able to say in 1 statement that Joe, Bob and Sue had a meeting lasting 1 hour covering X topic."
-Have to add minutes below.

 You might just want to record something like this: